nocab-transfer/nocab-logger/README.md

 void main() async {
   // Logger is a singleton, so you can access it anywhere in your application

-  // If you not in Flutter, you need to download the Isar libraries await Logger.downloadIsarLibs();
+  // If you not in Flutter, you need to download the Isar libraries.
+  // Downloading the libraries is not necessary in Flutter. (isar_flutter_libs) await Logger.downloadIsarLibs();

   Logger().info('Info message', 'receiver_service');